Conferences & Events

 🔹 Empower them to take ownership of their experiences

-If you’re looking for a proven way to build caring relationships and change our residential experience, attend the KCE Symposium on May 21-23 at TCU in Fort Worth, Texas!
+If you’re looking for a proven way to build caring relationships and change our residential experience, attend the second annual KCE Symposium on June 3 – 5, 2026, at TCU in Fort Worth, Texas!

 Accommodations/Travel

 As a KCE Symposium participant, you will not only learn about the model, you will live it (for three days 😊).
 We will provide rooms in one of our suite-style halls where you will live with other participants – all in your own private rooms, with an XL Full-sized bed.
-You are welcome to check in on Tuesday, May 20, the day before the symposium, anytime between 10 am and 10 pm.
-We will send detailed check-in instructions closer to May.
-You are also welcome to check out on Saturday, May 24.
-Once again, there is NO COST for your room, meals, or registration.
+You are welcome to check in on Tuesday, June 2, the day before the symposium, anytime between 10 am and 10 pm.
+We will send detailed check-in instructions a week or two before the symposium.
+You are also welcome to check out on Saturday, June 6.

 The Student Affairs Placement Conference (SAPC) provides candidates and employers opportunities to interview in person at one event.